lyaunzbe/maison/posts/January 14 2013.md

 Media in Boston.
 I like code, art, and everything x, where {x : x ∈ code ∩ art}.

 I've never really kept up a blog/journal, digital or otherwise, so this will be quite an experiment.
-Hopefully not a short one :)
+Hopefully not a short one.

 I expect there will be some musings, rants, and lots of posts about current things I'm working on, solutions I encounter, etc. Possibly